VEGA Technical Reference

 | Process | 350 nm |

-These are rated figures.
-The emulator does not model graphics timing cycle-for-cycle, so the fill and blit rates describe the part, not the emulated behavior (section 9).
+These are the rated figures.
+The emulator does not model the graphics timing cycle by cycle.
+Thus the fill rate and the blit rate describe the part, and not the emulated behavior.
+See section 9.

 2. Physical memory map